iosphere/ISHWeiss/content/widgets.md

 * Although this may change over time, we observed that VCs are rarely re-used – after a few seconds off screen, the VC will be discarded, and the same widget process will create a new VC when required.
 However, the old VC's `dealloc`/`deinit` is not called until the process becomes active again and creates a new VC, so you should not wait for `dealloc`/`deinit` to clean up or stop unnecessary work (like streaming data from your backgrounded app to the widget).

 ## iPad

+* iOS 11 does not have a two-column layout on iPad

 * Widgets can have different widths depending on the orientation and the column which they are assigned to
 	* Portrait: All widgets in one column, equal widths